Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • Antileprosy.

-In therapeutic treatment with antibiotics, all doctor's recommendations should be followed.
+During therapeutic treatment with antibiotics, you should follow all doctor's recommendations.
 This is especially true when interacting with others. medicines and alcohol.
-Alcohol negatively affects the functioning of the liver, and in combination with exposure to antibiotics, it can lead to serious damage to this organ.
+Alcohol negatively affects the functioning of the liver, and in combination with the effects of antibiotics can lead to serious damage to this organ.
 Alcohol interferes with the breakdown of drugs, inhibiting liver activity, which causes a number of side effects:

 • Dyspnea,